jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         }
     }

-To run the test, switch to the $TUTORIAL_HOME directory and run `run.sh` or `run.bat` depending on your operating system.
-Apache Maven will start up an embedded instance of Alfresco with your repo AMP deployed and will then run the tests.
+To run the test, first, check to see if your containers are running by doing a `docker ps`.
+If any are running, do `./run.sh stop`.
+Next, run `mvn install -DskipTests` to re-build everything.
+Now start fresh containers by doing `./run.sh build_start`.

+Once everything is up-and-running, run `./run.sh test`.
 If you see something like this:

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------
-    [INFO] Total time: 48.090s
+    [INFO] Total time: 4.554 s
-    [INFO] Finished at: Wed Jan 29 18:19:01 CST 2014
+    [INFO] Finished at: 2019-02-11T16:19:16-06:00
-    [INFO] Final Memory: 13M/122M
+    [INFO] Final Memory: 32M/489M
     [INFO] ------------------------------------------------------------------------

 ...it means your behavior is working.

-If something is broken, try changing [log4j.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-platform-jar/src/main/resources/alfresco/module/behavior-tutorial-platform-jar/log4j.properties) in:
+If something is broken, try changing [log4j.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-platform-jar/src/main/resources/alfresco/module/behavior-tutorial-platform-jar/log4j.properties)
+in:

     $TUTORIAL_HOME/behavior-tutorial-platform-jar/src/main/resources/alfresco/module

 To:

-    log4j.logger.com.someco=${module.log.level}

-And then run:

-    mvn install -Dmodule.log.level=DEBUG
+    log4j.logger.com.someco=DEBUG

+And then re-build the AMPs by running `mvn install -DskipTests`.
+Once the build is complete, stop and start the Alfresco container by doing `./run.sh reload_acs`.
 You can then look for the debug messages in the log.